ivesh/Hotel_Hospitality_Analytics/README.md

 - Measure specific marketing campaign ROI for smarter investment and message targeting.
 - Continuously benchmark against peers for competitive advantage and innovation.

 Here are clear, actionable recommendations for hotel stakeholders and business owners, based both on present dashboard visuals and on deeper insights available through Level 2 (Advanced Drilldowns).
-This aims to maximize business impact and ROI using your Power BI solution.[1][2][3][4][5]
+This aims to maximize business impact and ROI using your Power BI solution.

 ***